AR-15–style rifle: Comparison to military versions

 The semi-automatic civilian AR-15 was introduced by Colt in 1963.
 The primary distinction between the civilian semi-automatic rifles and the military assault rifles is select fire.
-Military models are produced with multiple firing modes: semi-automatic fire, fully automatic fire mode and/or burst fire mode, in which the rifle fires several rounds in succession when the trigger is depressed.
+Military models are produced with multiple firing modes: semi-automatic fire, fully automatic fire mode and/or burst fire mode, in which the rifle fires multiple rounds in succession when the trigger is depressed a single time.
 Most components are interchangeable between semi-auto and select fire rifles including magazines, sights, upper receiver, barrels and accessories.
 The military M4 carbine typically uses a 14.5 in barrel.
 Civilian rifles commonly have 16 in or longer barrels to comply with the National Firearms Act.

 To prevent a civilian semi-automatic AR-15 from being readily converted for use with the select fire components, several features were changed.
 Parts changed include the lower receiver, bolt carrier, hammer, trigger, disconnector, and safety/mode selector.
 The semi-automatic bolt carrier has a longer lightening slot to prevent the bolt's engagement with an automatic sear.
 Due to a decrease in mass, the buffer spring is heavier.
 On the select-fire version, the hammer has an extra spur which interacts with the additional auto-sear that holds it back until the bolt carrier group is fully in battery, when the automatic fire is selected.
 Using a portion of the select fire parts in a semi-automatic rifle will not enable a select fire option (this requires a registered part with the ATF).
 Lower receivers that are select-fire are identified by a pinhole above the safety/mode selection switch.
 As designed by Colt, the pins supporting the semi-auto trigger and hammer in the lower receiver are larger than those used in the military rifle to prevent interchangeability between semi-automatic and select-fire components.
 The pivot pin may also be slightly larger in diameter.